IDAKWOVICTOR/Covid19_app/README.md

 # COVID-19 Case Prediction and Modelling

 ## Overview
 This repository contains a machine learning pipeline for predicting COVID-19 cases based on clinical symptoms.
 The project involves data preprocessing, feature engineering, model selection, evaluation, and deployment.
+A web application was created using **Streamlit** and is hosted at [COVID-19 Prediction App](https://covid19test.streamlit.app/).

 ## Table of Contents
 - [Installation](#installation)